Rudxain/Automate-RX-style/README.md

 To explicitly communicate that this is not official, and not affiliated with Llamalab, and just 1 of infinitely many possible styles, I added "RX" which stands for "RudXain"

-I couldn't think of a better name, please send me suggestions
+I couldn't think of a better name, please send me suggestions.

 Despite the "RX", this is not intended to be "my personal style".
 I may take the freedom to ignore some of these rules in my own AM-flows

 This is intended to be for everyone, by everyone, from everyone.
 Therefore, contributions are very welcome!

+I'm consi renaming it to **"Cyanne"**.
+This name is inspired by Python Black, Cyanogenmod, AM's signature shade of blue, and the "secondary accent color" of my logo.
+Unintentionally, it sounds similar to "Chayanne".
+I encourage you to make memes and jokes about this, lol.

 ## Naming